 Penn's Multiplace Chamber

 Our hyperbaric chambers operate 24-hours-a-day and multiple patients can be treated at the same time.
 Penn hyperbaric medicine has one of only a few multiplace chambers in the country and the first one in the tri-state area.
-Patients can sit upright or recline comfortably in street clothes while reading or watching a movie.
+Patients can sit upright or recline comfortably while reading or watching a movie.
 If necessary, the chamber can also accommodate several patients on stretchers.

 A nurse or paramedic trained in hyperbaric medicine remains in the chamber with the patients at all times.
 This chamber attendant is in constant communication with the attending physician and chamber operator during the treatment.